-CFU was used in the counting of the viable bacterial or fungal cells.
-For the validation of this study, the total viable count of bacterial population that attached onto hydrogel's surface was determined by using colony forming unit technique.
-1 mL of broth solution with the immersed hydrogel was pipetted into a tube that containing 9 mL of another broth solution.
-This dilution was mixed well as labeled as 101 of serial dilution.
+CFU was used in the counting of viable bacterial or fungal cells.
+For the validation of this study, the total viable count of the bacterial population that attached to the hydrogel's surface was determined by using the colony forming unit technique.
+1 mL of broth solution with the immersed hydrogel was pipetted into a tube containing 9 mL of another broth solution.
+This dilution was mixed well as labelled as 10^1 of serial dilution.
 The dilution (0.1 mL) was plated onto fresh agar and incubated overnight.
-The CFU was calculated by using the formula in Equation (2).
+The CFU was calculated by using the formula in Equation 2.

-CFU/mL = (number of colonies x dilution factor) / volume of culture plate (2)
+CFU/ mL = (number of colonies x dilution factor) / volume of culture plate

-If the plate of the 10^1 dilution produced 90 colonies, then the number of bacterial colonies in 1 mL of original sample will be calculated as in Equation (3):
+If the plate of the 101 dilutions produced 90 colonies, then the number of bacterial colonies in 1 mL of the original sample will be calculated as below;

-Bacterial / ml =

-$$(90 \times 10^1) / 0.1$$
+Bacterial / ml = $$(90 \times 10^{1}) / 0.1$$

-(3)

-Thus, the total number of colony forming units are: 9,000 CFU / ml.
-This calculation was repeated for every duplicated experiment of other samples to compare the total number of bacterial colonies that attach onto hydrogels' surface.
+Thus the total number of colony-forming units are : 9,000 CFU / ml.
+This calculation was repeated for every duplicated experiment of other samples to compare the total number of bacterial colonies that attach to hydrogels' surfaces.